A university’s startup activity benefits the university in many ways. Some of these benefits include:

-- Create economic opportunity
+- Creation of economic opportunity

-- Recruit and maintain faculty
+- Recruitment and maintenance of faculty

 - Professional & financial gains for TTO & faculty

-- Create new partnership & funding opportunities
+- Creation of new partnership & funding opportunities

 Traditionally, ‘big’ business will shy away from what they consider a risky investment, like very early-stage research.
-However, when success stories from spin-off activity reach the bigger players, they see that the university and their researchers are capable of commercial activity and are more likely to engage in a partnership.
-This could mean sponsored research, collaborations, funding or licensing deals.
+However, when success stories from spin-off activity reach prospective industry partners, they no longer see the investment as risky.
+Instead, they see that the university and its researchers as capable of commercial activity.
+As a result, the industry player becomes more likely to engage in a partnership with the university.
+Partnerships can include sponsored research, collaborations, funding, or licensing deals.

 New partnerships bring financial and material resources to the university, which can help your university’s innovation ecosystem gain recognition.
 In turn, the increased recognition can help attract even more industry partnerships.
 This cycle of mutually beneficial outcomes for both the university and industry is commonly referred to as a virtuous cycle.